Stage 4 Lung Cancer

 Radiation therapy (beams of energy that shrink cancer tumors) is often used to boost the effects of other stage 4 lung cancer treatments.

 In cases of stage 4B NSCLC, targeted therapies are often the first treatments used, according to the ACS.
-Doctors will test a patient’s tumor and see if a targeted therapy is usable.
+Doctors test a patient’s tumor to see if a targeted therapy is usable.

-There are several targeted therapies and each works in a slightly different way.
-For example, an EGFR inhibitor prevents lung cancer cells from dividing by blocking a protein found within the cells.
-In these cases, the lung cancer cells divide faster than regular cells since their EGFR genes have mutated.
+Several targeted therapies exist and each works in a slightly different way.
+For example, an EGFR inhibitor prevents lung cancer cells from dividing by blocking a protein in them.

-Patients with stage 4 lung cancer may be able to access newer treatments that aren’t widely available through a clinical trial.
+Patients with stage 4 lung cancer may be able to access newer treatments through clinical trials.
 These trials test out emerging treatments or new combinations of existing ones to see if they help patients.

-Patients can find nearby clinical trials for lung cancer by visiting the National Cancer Institute website.
-Or, patients can ask their doctor if there are any local clinical trials for late-stage lung cancer that they can join.
+Patients can find nearby clinical trials for lung cancer by visiting the National Cancer Institute website or by asking their doctors.

 There are many clinical trials that are testing treatments for various types and stages of lung cancer.
-As a result, not every clinical trial will accept stage 4 lung cancer patients based on what the trial is studying.
+As a result, as of April 2024, there are over 170 clinical trials currently recruiting patients with stage 4 lung cancer.

 Stage 4 Lung Cancer Palliative Care Options

-Because stage 4 lung cancer has spread throughout the body, it may not be possible to safely undergo life-extending treatments.
-However, patients can still receive palliative care to ease their symptoms and improve their quality of life.
+Because stage 4 lung cancer has spread through the body, it may not be possible to safely undergo life-extending treatments.
+However, patients can still receive palliative care to ease symptoms and have a better quality of life.

 Palliative treatments for stage 4 lung cancer include: